Sakura, Easy Piano Music

-Sakura, a beautiful traditional Japanese song, is famous all around the world.
-Now with a late elementary piano version of this lovely song, as well as an easy arrangement for beginners.
+Two very different arrangements - a late elementary/ intermediate piano version of this lovely song, as well as an easy arrangement for beginners.
+Download them for free!

 As a little girl, I loved the minor sound of this tune.
 I sang it to the words, "Cherry trees... cherry trees..."

 Though the left hand ledger line note "E" is not within the note-reading repertoire of many beginner piano students, yet this arrangement is very easy for beginners because it all lies within a five-finger position, in what I call a "mirror" hand position -- thumbs side-by-side.